God gave various commands during the Jewish People’s time in the desert.

 When God says to light the Menora, there is only one way to light a Menora.
 When God says to take a census of how many people there are, the only way to fulfill the command is to count people.
 When God says to bring a Korban Pesach, or how to do the Yom Kippur service, or any of the Mishkan-related workflows, or to go to war with Midian, or to execute somebody, there isn’t any other way to do any of those things!
 And yet each time, the Torah doesn’t say people followed their instructions; it says that the people followed their instructions faithfully as per God’s command – ‘וַיַּעַשׂ כֵּן כַּאֲשֶׁר צִוָּה ה.

-Each time people follow instructions, why does the Torah add that they followed the instructions per God’s command?
+When people follow instructions, why does the Torah add that they followed the instructions per God’s command?

 Perhaps the Torah isn’t telling us that they did it; it’s telling us how they did it.